-Build yourself a wooden organizer with multiple trays to hold memos, calendars, invoices, and other paperwork.
-You can label it, paint it, and customize it any way you like.
+Build yourself a wooden organiser with multiple trays to hold memos, calendars, invoices, and other paperwork.
+You can label it, paint it, and customise it any way you like.

-An organizer with individual slots is perfect for separating things you need to do from something you’ve already done.
+An organiser with individual slots is perfect for separating things you need to do from something you’ve already done.